RYthaGOD/agentburnRY/BURNBOT_WHITEPAPER.md

 BurnBot is a production-grade SaaS platform designed to automate token buyback and burn operations for Solana SPL tokens.
 The platform provides token creators with a secure, transparent, and fully automated solution to reduce token supply through scheduled market purchases and permanent destruction via the Solana incinerator.

+The platform features a **flexible access control system** with three tiers:
+- **Unlimited Access Whitelist**: Designated wallets receive permanent free access with 0% platform fees
+- **Free Trial**: 20 free trades for all new users to evaluate the platform
+- **Paid Subscription**: 0.15 SOL for 2 weeks of unlimited access with 1% platform fee

-This white paper details the technical architecture, security infrastructure, and operational mechanisms that ensure user data safety while delivering reliable automated token burns.
+This white paper details the technical architecture, security infrastructure, access control mechanisms, and operational systems that ensure user data safety while delivering reliable automated token burns.

 ---